iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/requestrouting.md

 Perform a `Progressive Canary` experiment with request routing using the following:

-1. A **Knative app** with baseline and candidate versions.
+1. An app with baseline and candidate versions implemented as **Knative services**.
-2. An  **Istio virtual service** which routes requests based on its "country" of origin.
-Requests originating from `wakanda` may be routed to the baseline or candidate.
-Other requests are routed to the baseline.
-Country of origin is identified from a request header named `country`.
+2. An  **Istio virtual service** which routes requests based an HTTP header called `country`.
+All requests are routed to the baseline, except those with their `country` header field set to `wakanda`; these may be routed to the baseline or candidate.
-3. A **curl-based traffic generator** which simulates user requests from two "countries": `wakanda` and `gondor`.
+3. A **curl-based traffic generator** which simulates user requests, with `country` header field set to `wakanda` or `gondor`.
-4. An **iter8 experiment** which verifies that the candidate satisfies mean latency, 95th percentile tail latency, and error rate objectives, and progressively increases the proportion of traffic from `wakanda` that is routed to the candidate.
+4. An **iter8 experiment** which verifies that the candidate satisfies mean latency, 95th percentile tail latency, and error rate objectives, and progressively increases the proportion of traffic with `country: wakanda` header that is routed to the candidate.

 ??? warning "Before you begin"
     **Kubernetes cluster with iter8, Knative and Istio:** Ensure that you have Kubernetes cluster with iter8 and Knative installed, and ensure that Knative uses the Istio networking layer.
 You can do this by following Steps 1, 2, and 3 of [the quick start tutorial for Knative](/getting-started/quick-start/with-knative/), and selecting `Istio` during Step 3.